zidehen/CV/README.md

 ## Hobbies and Interests

-- Very passionate home cook who enjoys experimenting in the kitchen by cooking a variety of cuisines and creating my own recipes.
+- Very passionate homecook who enjoys experimenting in the kitchen by cooking a variety of cuisines and creating my own recipes.
 - Enjoy food blogging my cooking and recipes on my social media page.
 - Currently learning to speak French for personal development and to broaden my range of skills.